• Skip to primary navigation

 So while many of these islands are quite remote, they’re actually really convenient to get to and get around – at least by Norwegian standards!
 You can simply board a ferry in downtown Bodø and a few hours later find yourself having a totally unique and truly authentic experience of Norwegian coastal life, far away from the tourist crowds of Lofoten and the fjords of southern Norway.
 And what you lose in crowds you certainly won’t lose in views:

-Well, I recommend camping if you’re visiting Træna in the summer and the weather looks nice.
-I actually waited for a hot, sunny day to book my ticket to Træna and still was very cold at night, as is the case with camping in Norway.
+I recommend camping if you’re visiting Træna in the summer and the weather looks nice.
+When I camped here I actually waited for a hot, sunny day to book my ticket to Træna and I still was very cold at night, as is the case with camping in Norway.
 But the views were totally worth the cold nose at night.

 The great thing about camping on these islands is that while on mainland Norway it can actually be kind of difficult to find good wild camping spots unless you’re hiking up into the mountains, often the islands have such small populations that it’s easy to walk out of town and have tons of space to yourself.
 And that’s exactly how it is on Husøya.